SANDY-MEHMA/Ecommerce-project-/README.md

 # Ecommerce-project-
-this is a Ecommerce project in .netcore
+this is a Ecommerce project in .netcore  with authentication and authorization